spring-epfl/not-yet-another-id-code/smartcard/README.md

 # Implementation and Evaluation of the Smart-card Prototype

-We first describe how to implement a prototype of the smart-card-based solution in the paper, then provide instructions on how to reproduce the measurements on this implementation.
-We also explain some implementation details that can be helpful to understand the code.
+This directory contains the implementation of the smart-card prototype described in the paper.
+We describe how to compile the smart-card applet, and how to reproduce the measurements on this implementation.

+The implementation relies partially on code from JCMathLib for some of the cryptographic operations.
+At the end of this README we explain an optimization to facilitate computing Pedersen commitments faster.

 ## A. Implementation of the Smart-card Prototype

-To implement the prototype, we need to choose a card and a card reader that contains the necessary library.
+To implement the prototype, we need to choose a card and a card reader that supports the necessary operations.
-We then build an Applet in the card to run the protocol as described in our paper.
+We then build an Applet for the card to run the protocol as described in our paper.
 Using the built Applet, we can run measurements to benchmark the computational cost of the prototype.

 ### A.1 Prerequisites